crc-org/crc-cloud/README.md

 Outputs:

+- `kubeconfig` file with the kube config to connect withint the cluster
 - `host` file containing host address running the cluster
 - `username` file containing the username to connect the remote host
 - `id_rsa` key to connect the remote host